richardhenyash/perkulater/README.md

 Variable|Value|
 --------|-----|
-DVELOPMENT|True|
+DEVELOPMENT|True|
 SECRET_KEY|`your_django_secret_key`
 STRIPE_PUBLIC_KEY|`your_stripe_public_key`
 STRIPE_SECRET_KEY|`your_stripe_secret_key`
 STRIPE_WH_SECRET|`your_stripe_webhook_secret_key`

-Note that the *Scope* for each variable should be set to the correct repositiry name, e.g. `richardhenyash/perkulater`.
+Note that the *Scope* for each variable should be set to the correct repository name, e.g. `richardhenyash/perkulater`.
 </details>

 <details>